device42/device42-docs/docs/integration/external-integrations/freshservice-integration.md

 | Affinity Group Device to Device Relationships                                                                            | Relationships between assets | Depends On / Used By               |
 | VM to Host Relationships                                                                                                 | Relationships between assets | Virtualized by / Virtualizes       |

-### New Contract Type “Warranty” Added
+### The Warranty Contract Type in Freshservice

-Now warranties from D42 will sync correctly with the type “Warranty” appearing under the contract type, “Service,” and other types will still fall under the “Maintenance” category.
+Warranty information from Device42 is brought into Freshservice and has **Warranty** as the **Contract Type**.
+The **Service** and other types will fall under the **Maintenance** category.

 ![](/assets/images/New-Contract-Type-1-250x72.png)

 ![](/assets/images/New-Contract-Type-2-250x79.png)

-### Software Licensing Now Syncs with Contracts
+### Software Licensing Syncs with Contracts

-Users can now sync software licensing info in D42 to contracts in Freshservice.
+You can sync software licensing data in Device42 to contracts in Freshservice.

 If the licensing information is available on both devices – Purchase line item (type = software licensing) and Software Component page, then the Purchase line item is considered during the sync.

 ![Software-Licensing-Sync](/assets/images/Software-Licensing-Sync-250x110.png)

-### Business Apps Can Now Be Synced
+### Business Apps Can Be Synced

-Users can now sync business apps from D42 to business services in Freshservice.
+You can sync business apps from Device42 to business services in Freshservice.
 A business service is an asset type in Freshservice.
 Business app relationships are also available.

 ![business-apps-sync](/assets/images/business-apps-sync-250x74.png)